Hurricane Ida triggering trauma 16 years to the day after Hurricane Katrina

 “The biggest thing I do is listen to people.
 That’s the biggest and most important thing I can do,” said Disaster and Mental Health Supervisor for the American Red Cross, Jeff Roediger.

-This is his third year and 13th deployment outside of South Carolina and his job as a mental health counselor is to help normalize how people are feeling.
+This is Roediger’s third year and 13th deployment outside of South Carolina and his job as a mental health counselor is to help normalize how people are feeling.

 “If they’re in a shelter or if they just lost their home the emotions and mental health process that you’re going through is normal.
 They’re acting the way they’re supposed to react,” said Roediger.

-Working behind the scenes or boots on the ground there are many ways you can help, but the goal remains the same to help those recovery.
+Working behind the scenes or boots on the ground there are many ways you can help, but the goal remains the same to help those recover.

 “To watch the stress just drain out of their face and see them relax and know they’re not the only ones going through this is hope for their recovery,” said Roediger.